-How To Absolutely Crush Your One Handed Backhand
+How To Absolutely Crush Your One-Handed Backhand

-Are you ready to discover how to absolutely crush your one handed backhand?
+Are you ready to discover how to absolutely crush your one-handed backhand?

-Some people even say that the only way to get more power on the one handed backhand is to get physically stronger.
+Some people even say that the only way to get more power on the one-handed backhand is to get physically stronger.

 Here they are:

-One Handed Backhand Grip
+1. One-Handed Backhand Grip

 Let’s make sure you have the right fundamentals, starting with the grip.

 The more your hand is closer to a continental grip, the harder it will be for you to produce the power you want.

-First Move On The One Handed Backhand
+2. First Move On The One-Handed Backhand

 After you’ve got the right grip, the next step is to have the right first move.

-If you think about the best one handed backhands in the modern game (Federer, Gasquet, and Wawrinka to name a few) they all have very similar first moves.
+If you think about the best one-handed backhands in the modern game (Federer, Gasquet, and Wawrinka to name a few) they all have very similar first moves.

-Starting with the racquet tip up will let you get more racquet head speed and accelerate through the ball quicker.
+Starting with the racquet tip-up will let you get more racquet head speed and accelerate through the ball quicker.

-So, start with the racquet tip up on your first move, and then let the racquet drop under the ball naturally to rip through it for more power.
+Thus, start with the racquet tip up on your first move, and then let the racquet drop under the ball naturally to rip through it for more power.

-Relaxing your hand is probably the most effective adjustment you can make to get more power on your one handed backhand.
+Relaxing your hand is probably the most effective adjustment you can make to get more power on your one-handed backhand.

 Make sure to keep your hand as loose as possible so that you can whip your racquet through the ball.

 Having a loose hand is also important to your first move.

 Any kinks or disjointed movements will slow down your momentum and reduce your power.

-Footwork On The One Handed Backhand
+4. Footwork On The One-Handed Backhand

 The next tip is to have the correct footwork.

-If you’re moving backwards, or even to the side, you won’t be able to transfer your weight into the ball as well compared to when you step in.
+If you’re moving backward, or even to the side, you won’t be able to transfer your weight into the ball as well compared to when you step in.